 For other types of data loss (accidentally deleted files, drives that won't mount, computer crashes after a failed update): stop using the device, leave it as-is, and call us.
 Don't run "recovery software" you've downloaded — running anything on the affected drive can sometimes write new data over the area where the recoverable data sits.

 Data recovery is the most stressful repair we do because it isn't really about fixing a device — it's about getting back wedding photos, baby videos, business records, or years of work that someone thought was safe and suddenly isn't.
-We've handled over 615 of these and the honest news is most of them are recoverable.
+We've handled hundreds of these and the honest news is most of them are recoverable.
 Some aren't, and we'll tell you straight when that's the case.
 Free assessment, exact quote after diagnosis, and on most jobs we work on a no-recovery-no-fee basis — if we can't get your data back, you don't pay for the recovery attempt.

 First steps depend on how you lost the data